hvanderlinde/workshop_java/README.md

 Edit the class `Employee`

-* A class annotation `@Entity`
+* A class annotation `@Entity`.
+In order to use this annotation the approriate Maven dependency must be added.
+Use the IntelliJ context menu and see the changes in your `pom.xml`.
+After that enable the auto-import of Maven changes.
-* Add a constructor without parameters and no implementation
+* Add a default-constructor (a constructor without parameters) and no implementation
 * Add an id field of type Long that acts as the primary key.
 See <http://www.objectdb.com/java/jpa/entity/id#Automatic_Primary_Key_> for more information
-* Add a version field of type Integer, annotated with `@version`
+* Add a version field of type Integer, annotated with `@Version`
 * create getters for version and id

 ###Enterprise JavaBeans